cnickeson/faker-data/README.md

 ### Usage

-Faker data takes in 3 parameters.
+See <a href=http://marak.github.io/faker.js/>Faker</a> for faker types Faker data takes in 3 parameters.
 Props: Array of objects describing the output data
   // [ {
   //  name: 'propertyName',
-  //  type: Faker Data/Function //No type will default to (propertyName + index)
+  //  type: Faker Type/Function //No type will default to (propertyName + index)
   // }]
 Count: Number of items to return
 Localization: faker localization

 ```
 const fakerData = require('faker-data');